flutter/devtools/CONTRIBUTING.md

 Next, restart VS Code (or run the **Developer: Reload Window** command from the command palette (`F1`)) and DevTools will be run from your local code.
 After making any code changes to DevTools or the server, you will need to re-run the **Developer: Reload Window** command to rebuild and restart the server.

+### Running with Flutter Desktop

+You can also run DevTools using the Flutter desktop embedder on linux or macos.
+Some DevTools features only work on the web, like the embedded Perfetto trace viewer or DevTools analytics, but the limitations on the desktop app are few.

+The advantage of developing with the desktop embedder is that you can use hot reload to speed up your development cycle.

+To run DevTools with the desktop embedder, you can run with either of the following from `devtools/packages/devtools_app`:

+- `flutter run -d macos`
+- `flutter run -d linux`

+If this  fails, you may need to run `flutter create .` from `devtools/packages/devtools_app` to generate the updated files for your platform.

 ## Developing with VS Code

 ### DevTools Web